thecml/position-cindex/README.md

 Preprint: [arXiv:2506.02075](https://arxiv.org/abs/2506.02075)

-The paper argues that survival models should be evaluated with metrics whose assumptions match the modeling objective and the censoring assumption.
+The paper argues that survival models should be evaluated with metrics whose assumptions match the modeling objective and the censoring mechanism.
 The experiments in this repository illustrate the **ladder hypothesis of model-metric consistency**, which shows that model evaluation can introduce significant bias if censoring is not adjusted for.

 Repository contents
 --------